-Other than In (SPECT), anti-PD-L1 antibodies have been labeled with radioisotopes such as Cu or Zr for PET imaging applications (55,56).
-Lesniak et al. evaluated the anti-PD-L1 antibody atezolizumab labeled with Cu using the chelator DOTAGA for PET imaging of PD-L1 expression, showing high tracer uptake in PD-L1-expressing tumors (57).
-Recently, a DOTAGA-chelated, In-labeled anti-HER3 Affibody (Affibody AB) carrying a negative charge at the C terminus was shown to have significantly lower liver uptake than the In-labeled NOTA-chelated variant (58).
-This observation has not yet been confirmed for anti-PD-L1 antibodies, but this possibility should be evaluated in order to optimize the biodistribution profile of these antibodies regarding sink effects of the liver.
+Other than 111In (SPECT), anti-PD-L1 antibodies have been labeled to radioisotopes such as 64Cu or 89Zr for PET imaging applications (55,56).
+Lesniak and colleagues evaluated the anti-PD-L1 antibody atezolizumab labeled with 64Cu using the chelator DOTAGA for PET imaging of PD-L1 expression, showing high tracer uptake in PD-L1-expressing tumors (57).
+Recently, a DOTAGA-chelated, 111In-labeled anti-HER3 affibody carrying a negative charge at the C-terminus was shown to have significantly lower liver uptake compared to the 111In-labeled NOTA-chelated variant (58).
+However, this observation has not yet been confirmed for anti-PD-L1 antibodies, but this should be evaluated in order to optimize the biodistribution profile of these antibodies regarding sink effects of the liver.

-Most of the above-described studies focused on developing approaches to visualize PD-L1 expression with SPECT or PET and on further optimizing these imaging approaches by varying the protein dose, the radioisotope, or the chelating molecule.
-In addition to pure a priori visualization of the checkpoint expression status in oncologic patients, knowledge of the impact of different therapies on the expression status would be desirable.
-Hettich et al. evaluated the effect of interferon-y treatment on PD-L1 expression (55).
-They found that PD-L1 expression in mice with wild-type B16F10 melanomas was augmented on interferon-γ treatment and were able to visualize this.
-Kikuchi et al. provided evidence that radiotherapy induces changes in PD-L1 expression that could be visualized with PET/CT imaging (59).
-Radiotherapy was able to induce an upregulation of PD-L1 on B16F10 melanoma cells.
-This upregulation may affect the response to PD-L1-based checkpoint blockade therapy but is a dynamic process that has been difficult to monitor during treatment in the clinical situation.
-In this particular study, PET/CT performed at 48 or 96 h after injection was suitable for confirming PD-L1 increases in irradiated tumors before the commencement of immune checkpoint therapy or other interventions.
-Feasibility for visualizing radiotherapy-induced changes in PD-L1 expression was confirmed by other groups using SPECT with In-labeled anti-PD-L1 antibodies (52) or PET using Zr-labeled tracers (60).
-In the latter study, increases in PD-L1 expression from baseline were observed in H460 cells after daily radiotherapy of 5 fractions of 2 Gy and could be visualized in vivo with Zr-Df-atezolizumab PET imaging.
-Interestingly, a statistically significant higher tracer accumulation was reported in fractionated H460 tumors than in any other H460 group.
+The majority of the above described studies focused on developing approaches to visualize PD-L1 expression with SPECT or PET and to further optimize these imaging approaches by varying the protein dose, the used radioisotope, or the chelating molecule.
+In addition to pure a priori visualization of the checkpoint expression status in oncologic patients, knowledge on the impact of different therapies on the expression status would be desirable.
+Hettich et al. evaluated the effect of IFN-y treatment on PD-L1 expression.
+They found that PD-L1 expression in mice with wild-type B16F10 melanomas was augmented upon IFN-y treatment and were able to visualize this.
+Kikuchi et al. provided evidence that radiotherapy induces changes PD-L1 expression which could be visualized with PET/CT imaging (59).
+Radiotherapy was able to induce an upregulation of PD-L1 on B16F10 melanoma cells, which may affect the response to PD-L1-based checkpoint blockade therapy.
+However, this upregulation is a dynamic process that has been difficult to monitor during treatment in the clinical situation.
+In this particular study, PET/CT performed at 48 h or 96 h post injection was suitable for confirming PD-L1 increases in irradiated tumors before the commencement of immune checkpoint therapy or other interventions.
+Feasibility to visualize radiotherapy-induced changes of PD-L1 expression was confirmed by other groups using SPECT with 111In-labeled anti-PD-L1 antibodies (52) or PET using 89Zr-labeled tracers (60).
+In the latter study, increases in PD-L1 expression from baseline were observed in H460 cells after daily radiotherapy of 5 fractions of 2 Gy and could be visualized in vivo with 89Zr-Df-atezolizumab PET imaging.
+Interestingly, a statistically significant higher tracer accumulation was reported in fractionated H460 tumors as compared to all other H460 groups.